skhrg/Penn-Summer-Computing-Training/3_Installing_and_running_Python/Instructions.md

+# Let's install python (if you haven't)

+We recommend anaconda.
+It depends on the system but https://docs.anaconda.com/anaconda/install/ are the instructions.
+Let us help you through it.

 # What is Conda?

 By now you have all installed Conda but what IS Conda?
 Conda is a very useful framework in which to maintain your python working space.
 It can: